AugustoEMoreira/datasec-challange/Readme.md

  - [ ] Implement JWT authentication
  - [ ] A route to create new rules
  - [ ] Better way to implement new datastorages(to easily scan things like S3, Athena, or any other type of storage)
+ - [ ] Refactor the code so it can properly adhere to the clean architecture